CarloLucibello/GraphNeuralNetworks.jl/docs/src/gnngraph.md

 g.ndata.x  # `:x` is the default name for node features

-# For convinience, we can access the features through the shortcut
+# For convenience, we can access the features through the shortcut
 g.x

 # You can have multiple feature arrays